sentubiswas013/Javascript/code/question-08-angular.md

   - It supports features like lazy loading, AOT (Ahead of Time) compilation, and improved dependency injection.
   - Angular provides better performance, improved tooling, and supports mobile and desktop applications.

+  Angular 18 introduces several notable features and improvements aimed at enhancing developer productivity, performance, and the overall user experience:

+### 2. **What are new feature added in angular 18?**

+1. **Zoneless Change Detection**: A significant shift in Angular 18 is the experimental introduction of zoneless change detection, allowing developers to remove `Zone.js`.
+This reduces application complexity, improves debugging, and decreases bundle size, resulting in faster loading times and better performance.

+2. **Stable Deferrable Views**: Previously experimental, `@defer` blocks for lazy loading parts of the UI are now stable, enabling better control over the rendering and performance of large applications.

+3. **Material 3 Stabilization**: Angular Material 3 themes and components have reached stability, offering modern UI features and improved documentation.

+4. **Enhanced TypeScript Support**: Compatibility with TypeScript 5.4 ensures better type-checking, code readability, and the use of modern TypeScript features.

+5. **CLI Improvements**: Updates to the Angular CLI include automated routing setup with `ng generate`, refined linting rules, and other developer-friendly enhancements.

+6. **Smaller Bundle Sizes with Ivy**: Improvements to the Ivy rendering engine further reduce bundle sizes and streamline compilation, focusing only on modified application sections.

+7. **Internationalization Support**: Enhanced APIs and tools improve localization processes, making it easier to support multilingual applications.

+8. **Improved Debugging Tools**: Updates to Angular DevTools offer deeper insights into app performance, dependency management, and state changes for better optimization.

+9. **Standalone Components**: Expanded functionality makes standalone components more modular and reusable without dependencies on Angular modules.

+10. **Route Redirects with Functions**: This new feature allows dynamic route redirection based on functions instead of static strings, offering better control and flexibility.

+These updates reflect Angular's commitment to addressing developer feedback and optimizing both the framework and application development experience.
+For more details, check out the updates from sources like RadixWeb, Bacancy Technology, and JS Panther.

 5. ### What are the key components of Angular?

    Angular has the key components below,